 Those fragments are framed and sit alongside colorful medals, service pins, faded photos and other memories from an impressive lifetime of service.
-Even perched on a corner shelf is a toy OPPD truck, given to him as a token of gratitude for his service to the utility.
+A toy OPPD truck sits on a corner shelf, given to him as a token of gratitude for his service to the utility.

 Ed was an electrician with OPPD’s Transmission & Distribution group for 34 years, following in the footsteps of both his father and grandfather.

 “People couldn’t afford school,” he and Janet shared.
-The U.S. Navy’s vocational training he attended in Michigan before the war eventually led to him earning the rate of Chief Electrician’s Mate.
+The U.S. Navy’s vocational training he attended in Michigan before the war eventually led him to earn the rate of Chief Electrician’s Mate.
 His first assignment was aboard the USS Whitney (AD-4), a destroyer repair ship, beginning in 1941.
 As the war progressed, he was transferred to the Banner.

-He served six years in total, honorably leaving the Navy after the war and returning to Nebraska to work as a commercial electrician.
+He served six years in total, honorably leaving the Navy after the war.
+He returned to Nebraska to work as a commercial electrician.
 Once he joined OPPD, he found camaraderie reminiscent of his time in uniform.

 Ed roller skated, one of his longtime passions, golfed and participated in bowling leagues.
 He regularly knocked down pins alongside both OPPD’s blue collar and white collar workers.
 That blending helped him learn about other parts of the company, and it fostered a real sense of community.